SalimSalimi/VueJsCourse/README.md

 * Assign new values to `selectedComponent` by using buttons for example.

+By default, while switching between components, they are destroyed and recreated completly.
+To avoid that:

+* We can wrap the `component` tag in a new tag `keep-alive`: `<keep-alive> <component :is=".."></component></keep-alive>`.
+While doing that, the `Destroyed` lifecycle method is no longer called.

+* If we want to react to an event while switching components, we use 2 lifecycle hooks: `deactivated` and `activated`.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.